-When I was doubting myself, and had thanked Robert for always encouraging me, for sharing his short stories, and for being my friend…
+When I was doubting myself, and had thanked him for always encouraging me…

 “Tina, I’ve tried to be of encouragement to all my friends, even more so to those that I care about dearly.
 In the time I’ve known you, I’ve grown to love you deeply.
 My words are more than kind words, they are the truth as I see it even if you don’t.
 You have to remember that others on the outside can see us as we really are in a way that we can’t see ourselves.”

 In one of our emails before they stopped coming…

 “God uses people we would not expect Him to use.
 We are all called to be a witness of Him, His coming kingdom and what Jesus did for us when he was crucified.
 We would all be lost if not for that.
 So when God calls, just say…”Here I am, send me”.
 At times I don’t feel like my faith is as strong as it should be.
 But I can pick up my Bible and study and be uplifted.
 I try to read the word everyday.
 It keeps me sane and grounded.”

 Roberts emails and stories always made me smile because they were genuine and real; the good stuff.
 He was also quite the character.
 I’ll really miss our conversations, until we start over again.